Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 ## Status ##

-This library is currently under preview and may change prior to release.
+This library is currently in preview and may change prior to release.

 ## Pre-requisite ##
 - **Node.js version: 6.x or higher.**